 Tim and I finally sent this one on the 14th after being turned back last December.
 Everything came together, just one of those days...Blue sky, warm, no wind, quality ice, first party (of three) on the route.
 Snowshoes were helpful, though there wasn't much of the white stuff on the route.
 P1 starting to get a bit hacked out.
 P3 was the crux, felt like 4+.
 Could only get one good screw 8 feet into the 40 foot vertical start to the right.
 Lefthand start per Jack was the same.
 A bit chendeliered here, lots of air pockets.
 Tense.
 P5 fat, blue, plastic.
 A much welcomed finish.
 Reasonable walk-off and a sustained glissade down.
 Still smiling!

 Matt and I approached STH by crossing the drainage on a bridge near the cabin.
 We headed up from there and traversed northeast-ish to the climb.
 It may have been a bit quicker, but the normal approach is probably safer in terms of avoiding slides.

 As of 2010 February 19, SWTH is in FAT!!!
 Unfortunately we picked a bad weekend to head down there.
 Avi danger went from considerable to high.
 We started climbing Whorehouse, but got hammered by very heavy spindrift that knocked me off.

+This was my second back country lead on ice.
+The conditions were great!
 I lead pitch 1 & 4, Tom lead pitch 2, and Mark lead pitch 3.
 At pitch 4, we decided to rappel because of ice melt from afternoon sun.
 Next time, start earlier in AM later in the season.